TL;DR

 What We Need

 Section titled “What We Need”Approval to start.
-Phase 1 is spinning up a VM on existing hardware — reversible, zero cost, takes one day.
+Phase 1 is pre-work (Azure VM, DNS, Entra ID config) — all reversible, takes one week of prep then a weekend deployment.